Trek to Tendi’s home village of Saisima

 Trek to Gonthala

-This morning you will walk uphill until reaching the Sherpa village of Gonthala.
-This is where Tendi was first engaged in social activities; for example the ‘Greenhouse Project’, scholarship programs and installing a solar power system and smokeless ovens.
-As the total hiking time will only be about 2 hours you will have time to see these projects and to rest.
+This morning we walk uphill until reaching the Sherpa village of Gonthala.
+This is where Tendi was first engaged in social activities; for example, the ‘Greenhouse Project’, scholarship programs, installing a solar power system and smokeless ovens.
+BLD

 Trek to Saisima

-Today you will hike to the small village of Dhobatak, a sacred place for Bhuddists.
-You will visit the cave where, in the 7th century, Guru Padmasambhava discovered and meditated.
+Today we trek to the small village of Dhobatak, a sacred place for Buddhists.
+We will visit the cave where, in the 7th century, Guru Padmasambhava discovered and meditated.
 Many pilgrims from Nepal and further afield visit this holy place each year.
-Soon after, the trail goes uphill again, taking 2 hours to reach the ridge before continuing as an easy going trail to reach Saisima village where Tendi was born and grew up.
-It is the last village in the region.
-The total hiking time will be about 6 hours.
+Soon after, the pathgoes uphill again, taking 2 hours to reach a ridge before continuing as an easy-going trail to reach Saisima village, the last village in the region and where Tendi was born and grew up.
+BLD

 Saisima Village

-Today, you will explore Saisima Village which is the focus of the assistance TSF has made to date.
-You will visit the Community House that Tendi has already built along with other houses he built immediately after the devastating earthquake of April 2015.
-You will, undoubtably, also have the opportunity to visit the homes of some of Tendi’s close relatives who still live and farm in Saisima.
+Today, we explore Saisima Village which is the focus of the assistance TSF has given to date.
+We will visit the Community House that TSF funded along with other houses that Tendi built immediately after the devastating earthquake of April 2015.
+We will also have the opportunity to meet some of Tendi’s close relatives who still live and farm in Saisima.
 Tendi will talk about his village and his dreams to improve the lives of those who live there, with a particular focus on disadvantaged children.
-The remaining time in the village will be for rest and relaxation.
+BLD

 Trek to Dobato

-After breakfast, you will retrace your steps downhill to Dhobatak where you will have a relaxed lunch.
-You then continue trekking until reaching Gonthala before a 1 hour climb to Dobato, a yak pasture with wonderful views of numerous snow covered peaks.
-The total hiking time will be about 8 hours.
+After breakfast, we retrace our steps downhill to Dhobatak where we will enjoy a relaxed lunch.
+We then continue trekking until reaching Gonthala before a 1 hour climb to Dobato, a yak pasture with wonderful camping and views of numerous snow-covered peaks.
+BLD

 DAY 11